Esylus/Coding-Standards/3_TestingStandards.md

 **Integration tests:** When each individual module is combined with another, that assembled combination is tested to ensure assembling has not produced any side effects to the functionality of each component and whether both components are working together as expected.

 **System tests:** Once all the parts are assembled and the car is ready to drive, the manufacturer needs to check different aspects of the car as a whole in a controlled environment and confirm the requirements have been met.
 Can the car can be driven smoothly, break quickly, shifts gears fluidly?
-Is system functionality working properly - does the car accelerate quickly and corneer efficiently?
+Is system functionality working properly - does the car accelerate quickly and corner efficiently?
 Does the car pass basic saftey requirements like crashing and not hurting the occupants?

 **End-to-end tests:** The car is then driven in real-world scenarios - traffic, city streets, evasive maneovers, getting rear-ended, smooth roads vs bumpy roads, freezing / wet / hot weather.
 End-to-end testing involves testing the unit in real-world environmental conditions that are occuring around the car under test.